 - XPIO corner banks that exist below PS and GT resources have limited clocking capability, such as no direct access to BUFGCE_DIV and BUFGCTRL resources.

 - Additional device-specific functionality that might require up-front planning to avoid issues and take advantage of device features.
-For information on Versal device features, see this link in the Versal ACAP Clocking Resources Architecture Manual (AM003), Versal ACAP SelectIO Resources Architecture Manual (AM010), and the Inter-byte and Inter-nibble Clocking in an XPIO Bank table in Versal ACAP Packaging and Pinouts Architecture Manual (AM013).
+For information on Versal device features, see Global Clock Inputs in the Versal ACAP Clocking Resources Architecture Manual (AM003), Versal ACAP SelectIO Resources Architecture Manual (AM010), and the Inter-byte and Inter-nibble Clocking in an XPIO Bank table in Versal ACAP Packaging and Pinouts Architecture Manual (AM013).